EchoSingh/GitHub_Profile_Picture/README.md

 # GitHub Profile Picture Generator 🎨

 Welcome to the GitHub Profile Picture Generator repository!
-This project allows you to create and customize your own profile picture for GitHub using OpenAI's tools and techniques.
+This project allows you to create and customize your own profile picture for GitHub using SDX tools and techniques.

 ## Use the Link and generate images ..
 - Lowest Quality Images : (main_SDX.py)